-DATE TIME TOPIC LOCATION September 7 10:00 AM Accessing Community Resources- EFMP office (building 219) and Virtual option on WebEx.
+DATE TIME TOPIC LOCATION September 5 10:30 AM Accessing Community Resources- Virtually on Webex.
 Come learn more about how to identify an array of resources available to you, such as Marine & Family Programs, as well as other military resources, state, federal, and Local resources.
-September 20 10:00 AM Special Need Forum - EFMP office (building 219) in the classroom next to our office.
+September 12 10:00 AM SSI/SSDI and Medicaid Waiver- Join on Webex Join EFMP on Webex to get a better understanding of what is Medicaid & Supplemental Security Income (SSI) Call to RSVP and get the Link September 26 10:30 AM Special Need Forum - EFMP office (building 219) in the classroom next to our office.
 The semi-annual Special Needs Forum will be focused on Special Education Overview.
-September 20 1 10:30 AM Special education Overview- EFMP office (building 219) in the classroom next to our office.
-Come join us to create and/or organized your IEP binder.
+September 26 Come join us to create and your IEP binder.
+We have the you need to create a binde Special education Overview- terial office.
+Du Come join us to create and/or organized your IEP binder.
 We have the material you need to create a binder.
 If you already have one we can help you organize it.
-September 28 1000 SSI/SSDI and Medicaid Waiver- Join on WebEx Join EFMP on Webex to get a better understanding of what is Medicaid & Supplemental Security Income (SSI) Call to RSVP and get the Link EVERY TUESDAY 8:30- 11:30 AM EFMP Family support services available at a second location Branch Health Clinic Kaneohe Bay
+EVERY TUESDAY 8:30- 11:30 AM EFMP Family support services available at a second location Branch Health Clinic Kaneohe Bay